Justintime50/homebrew-releaser/README.md

 * Shell scripts distributed via Homebrew Releaser must be executable and contain a proper shebang to work.
 * Homebrew Releaser will always use the latest tag of a GitHub project.
 Git tags must follow semantic versioning for Homebrew to properly infer the installation instructions (eg: `v1.2.0` or `0.3.0`, etc).
 * The Homebrew formula filename will match the github repo name.
+* It is **highly** recommended to enable debug mode and skip the commit on the first run through to ensure you have configured your workflow correctly and that the generated formula looks the way you want.

 ### GitHub Actions YML